SankethBK/youtube-recommendations-limiter/README.md

-## A chrome extension to limit the recommendations ofyoutube videos shown
+## A chrome extension to limit the recommendations of youtube videos shown